On Euler's rotation theorem: On Euler's rotation theorem

 \begin{theorem} Given points $A$, $A'$, $B$, $B'$, $C$ and $C'$ in space such that $A$, $B$ and $C$ are noncollinear and $|AB|=|A'B'|$, $|AC|=|A'C'|$ and $|BC|=|B'C'|$, there exist exactly two rigid motions sending $A$ to $A'$, $B$ to $B'$ and $C$ to $C'$.
 The first of these can be written as the composition of three reflections.
-The second one is obtained composing the first one with the reflection in the plane $A'B'C'$. \end{theorem} \begin{proof} First, there exists no third motion with the stated properties, since if the images of four non-collinear points are the same for two given isometries, then the images by the two isometries of any point are equal (because the distances to any four such points determine any point), and hence the isometries are the same.
+The second one is obtained composing the first one with the reflection in the plane $A'B'C'$. \end{theorem} \begin{proof} We start by noting that the location of any point $P$ is determined by its distances to any four given non-coplanar points: indeed if $Q\neq P$ had the same distances to the four given points, then these would belong to $\bis \,\overline{\!PQ}$ and thus be coplanar.
+It follows that a motion is determined by its action on any four non-coplanar points and, therefore, there exists no third motion with the stated properties.